-Order management is the process of receiving, authenticating, authorizing, tracking, and fulfilling customer orders.
-It begins when a customer places their order and ends when you deliver the package to their doorstep.
+Order management is the process of receiving , tracking, and fulfilling customer orders.
+The order management process begins when a customer places an order and ends when they receive the package.

 When you have more than a few orders per day, doing things manually isn’t an option.

 Your staff will spend hours in spreadsheets — reviewing inventory and manually creating shipping labels.

 To optimize your order management process, minimize human errors, streamline workflows, improve functionality, and speed up your deliveries, you need to use smart software solutions.